-Bright-light therapy products are available for sale and range in cost from $200-$500.
+- Bright-light therapy products are available for sale and have a wide range of costs.
 They range from 2,500-10,000 lux.
 Many experts recommend that 10,000 lux be used, for adults, teens or during childhood.
 Bright-light therapy has also been found to be effective during pregnancy.
 Only devices that filter out harmful ultraviolet waves should be used.
 Types of devices include light panels or boxes, blankets, and visors.

 Must Read Articles Related to Seasonal Depression (SAD)